ProjectEvergreen/greenwood/www/pages/docs/server-rendering.md

 ### API

 In your _[page].js_ file, Greenwood supports the following functions you can `export` for providing server rendered configuration and content:
 - `default`: Use a custom element to render your page content.
 Will take precedence over `getBody`.
+Will also automatically track your custom element dependencies, in place of having to define [frontmatter imports](/docs/front-matter/#imports) in `getFrontmatter`.
 - `getFrontmatter`: Static [frontmatter](/docs/front-matter/), useful in conjunction with [menus](/docs/menus/) or otherwise static configuration / meta data.
 - `getBody`: Effectively anything that you could put into a [`<content-outlet></content-outlet>`](/docs/layouts/#page-templates).
 - `getTemplate`: Effectively the same as a [page template](/docs/layouts/#page-templates).